kakotek/usblive2_e1-driver-dkms/README.md

 # e28xx DKMS Patcher

 This repository provides a DKMS module patch to add support for the **Hauppauge USB-Live 2 (Revision E1)** to the Linux `em28xx` driver family.
+The driver has been copied from the 6.16 kernel tree and supplemented with a patch file that enables the support.
 It enables plug-and-play usage of the newer hardware revision on kernels that do not yet include this device ID.

 ---